Keyboard shortcuts

 • #[turbo_tasks::value_trait] annotation is required to define traits in Turbo-Engine.

-• All methods are Turbo-Engine functions.
+• All items annotated with #[turbo_tasks::function] are Turbo-Engine functions.

 • self argument is always Vc<Self>.